 We care about our students and want to ensure they are getting the highest quality education.
 In order to make sure of this, students are asked to fill out a course evaluation at the end of their course to get feedback and to make sure they feel they are getting the education they deserve.
 The evaluations are anonymous and taken very seriously.
 We make sure our Instructors attend continuing education classes frequently to stay up to date in the Dental Health care field and in education.

 Student Externship Form

-Approved by DC, MD, and NC Board Of Dental Examiners!
+Approved by District of Columbia Board Of Dental Examiners!

 Kindly click the links below to download the student externship forms.

 Learn more about the The D.C State Board of Dental Examination www.HPLA.DOH.DC.GOV